The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Observations

-R-band (which spans H$\alpha$) twilight sky flats were used to calibrate most of the datasets.
+$r$' band (which spans H$\alpha$) twilight sky flats were used to calibrate most of the datasets.
 Due to scheduling constraints at twilight, flat frames were not collected on every night of GAPlanetS observations.
-In cases where more than one R-band flat dataset was available in a given semester, we selected the flat that was closest in time to the observations, so long as it was of high quality.
-During the 2017A semester, no R band flats were collected, so we utilized a \textit{z} band flat for calibration.
+In cases where more than one $r$' band flat dataset was available in a given semester, we selected the flat that was closest in time to the observations, so long as it was of high quality.
+During the 2017A semester, no $r$' band flats were collected, so we utilized a $z$ band flat for calibration.
 During the 2013A semester (containing a single GAPlanetS dataset), no appropriate flat datasets were available, so we applied a 2014A flat to these data.
 The median number of days between flat and science exposures for all GAPlanetS datasets was five.

 We find that the VisAO detector's sensitivity is flat to better than 1\% in both space (across the detector) and time (from semester to semester), so the primary purpose of flat field correction is removal of near-focus dust spots on the CCD window, which attenuate light by a few to a few tens of percents.
 The influence of these dust spots on final images is mitigated both by dividing by the flat image for a given semester and by dithering the star on the detector during observations.
-For one dataset (UX Tau A), the observations were aborted before dithers were completed.
+For one dataset (UX~Tau~A), the observations were aborted before dithers were completed.

-In developing the GAPlanetS pipeline, we experimented with masking dust spots with NaNs and with interpolating over then using various methodologies, however standard unmasked flat fields resulted in the highest quality reductions of the HD142527B companion, both qualitatively (final image appearance) and quantitatively (SNR).
-The majority of VisAO dust spots are static from semester to semester, and in all cases individual images were inspected for poorly corrected dust spots and such images were discarded before final PSF subtraction.
+In developing the GAPlanetS pipeline, we experimented with masking dust spots and with interpolating over them using various methodologies; however, standard unmasked flat fields resulted in the highest-quality reductions of the HD~142527~B companion, both qualitatively (final image appearance) and quantitatively (signal-to-noise ratio, SNR).
+The majority of VisAO dust spots are static from semester to semester, and in all cases individual images were inspected for poorly corrected dust spots, and such images were discarded before final PSF subtraction.